 - 蒼 (Sou or Aoi), meaning blue and green.
 Why does the same word represent two different colors?
-You can refer to an article that I previously wrote.
+You can refer to an article about Japanese colors that I previously wrote.
 This Kanji evokes the blue sky and the green grasslands,giving the impression of being broad-minded and optimistic.

 - 湊 (Sou or Minato), meaning aggregation and ports.
 This one and the previous one are tied for third.
 This name gives the impression of gathering people and goods and being sociable.

 - 樹 (Itsuki, Tatsuki), meaning tree.
 Tree means upward force and vitality.
 Furthermore, the tree is not afraid of the wind or sun and is strong enough to face all challenges.

 - 朝陽 (Asahi), meaning sunrise.
 Parents want their boys to be like a rising sun, full of energy and hope.

 - 大和 (Yamato).
 The Japanese call themselves the Yamato people.
 This word has no direct meaning and signifies masculinity and open-mindedness.

 - 悠真 (Yuuma, Haruma, Hisama, Yushin). “悠” has an image of being grandeur and generous, and “真” means real.
 As you noticed, this name has multiple pronunciations.
 When pronounced as “Haruma,” it sounds more lively, while “Yuuma” sounds more subdued.
 As a result, Japanese parents consider not only the meaning of the Kanji but also the feeling that the pronunciation brings.